programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 This is a good point to clean up the unnecessary columns.
 Click on the *All* column > *Edit columns* > *Re-order / remove columns*.
 Drag all columns except *state* and *items* to the right side, then click *Ok* to remove them.

+{% include figure.html caption="Re-order / remove columns" filename="refine-chronam-reorder.png" %}

-With the original columns removed, both *records* and *rows* will read 20.
+*Sanity check:* with the original columns removed, both *records* and *rows* will read 20.

 ## Parse JSON Values